luisplata/presupuesto-del-hogar/README.md

 Your deployed site will be available at `https://<your-username>.github.io/presupuesto-del-hogar/`.
 Make sure the `homepage` field in `package.json` and the `basePath`/`assetPrefix` in `next.config.js` match this URL structure.
 Accessing `https://<your-username>.github.io/` directly will likely result in a 404.

-## PWA Notes
+## PWA (Progressive Web App) Installation

-*   The application includes a `manifest.json` and necessary meta tags to be installable as a PWA.
+This application is configured to be installable as a PWA on compatible desktop and mobile devices.

-*   You will need to provide actual icon files (e.g., `public/icons/icon-192x192.png`, `public/icons/icon-512x512.png`) for the PWA to display correctly when installed.
-The manifest currently references these paths.
+**Installation:**

+*   **Desktop (Chrome, Edge):** Look for an install icon (often a computer screen with a down arrow) in the address bar when visiting the deployed site.
+Click it and follow the prompts.
+*   **Mobile (Android - Chrome):** Visit the site, and you should see an "Add to Home screen" banner or find the option in the browser menu (⋮).
+*   **Mobile (iOS - Safari):** Visit the site, tap the "Share" icon, and then select "Add to Home Screen".

+**Important Icon Requirements:**

+*   For the PWA to install correctly and display appropriate icons, you **must** create and place the following icon files in the `public/icons/` directory:
+    *   `icon-192x192.png` (Required by manifest)
+    *   `icon-512x512.png` (Required by manifest)
+    *   `apple-touch-icon.png` (Recommended for iOS, typically 180x180 or larger)
+*   You might also want to add a `favicon.ico` file to the `public/` directory for browser tabs.

-*   Full offline capabilities via a service worker are not implemented by default due to the complexities with `next export`.
-Libraries like `next-pwa` might be needed for robust offline support, but they have potential compatibility issues with `next export`.
+*   **Offline Support:** Full offline capabilities via a service worker are not implemented by default due to potential complexities with `next export`.
+For basic installability, a service worker isn't strictly required.
+Libraries like `next-pwa` can add offline support but might need careful configuration with static exports.

 ## Troubleshooting